Dallas Cowboys vs. Philadelphia Eagles NFL Week 3 Odds, Plays and Insights for September 27, 2021

 Eagles stats and trends

-- The Eagles covered the spread five times last season (5-3 ATS) when playing as at least 4-point underdogs.
+- The Eagles had an ATS record of 5-3 when playing as at least 4-point underdogs last year.

-- A total of seven of Philadelphia's games last year hit the over.
+- Last year, seven of Philadelphia's games went over the point total.

-- In games that Philadelphia churned out over 386.4 yards last year, the team was 1-3 against the spread and 2-2 overall.
+- In games that Philadelphia amassed more than 386.4 yards last year, the team was 1-3 against the spread and 2-2 overall.

-- Last season the Eagles turned the ball over 29 times, six more than the Cowboys' takeaways (23).
+- Last year the Eagles turned the ball over 29 times, six more than the Cowboys' takeaways (23).

 Home and road insights

-- At home last year, as 4-point favorites or greater, the Cowboys were winless ATS (0-1).
+- At home last season, as 4-point favorites or greater, the Cowboys were winless ATS (0-1).

-- Dallas hit the over in six of eight home games last season.
+- Last year, in eight home games, Dallas went over the total six times.

-- On the road last season, Philadelphia had just one win against the spread and was 1-7 overall.
+- Philadelphia was 1-7 overall, with only one win against the spread, on the road last season.

-- The Eagles were winless ATS (0-2) as 4-point underdogs or more away from home.
+- On the road, the Eagles were winless ATS (0-2) as 4-point underdogs or more.

-- Last season, in four of eight away games Philadelphia went over the total.
+- In eight away games last year, Philadelphia hit the over four times.

 Powered by Data Skrive.